TaylorNunes/ML-Language/README.md

 # Text Classification for Japanese and English
-Machine learning project to classify alphanumeric sentences into English and Japanese
+Machine learning project to classify alphanumeric sentences into English and Japanese.
+You can test a deployed version [here](http://app.tcnunes.com/textclassification/).
+Only alphanumneric characters are classified properly. 漢字, ひらがな, カタカナ, and other scripts are not classified properly.

 ### Installation
 This project requires the following packages: